 No HCV protease inhibitors have been approved or are indicated for the treatment of HCV genotype 3 infection.
 Although PEG-IFN plus RBV has been the mainstay of treatment of HCV genotype 3 infection, it is less efficacious and has more adverse effects than the recommended regimens.

 IV.
 Genotype 4

-Data are limited to help guide decision making for patients infected with HCV genotype 4.
+Data to guide decision making in patients infected with HCV genotype 4 infection are limited.
 Nonetheless, for patients in whom treatment is required, the following recommendations can be made.

 PEG-IFN and RBV for 48 weeks was previously recommended for patients with HCV genotype 4 infection.
-(AASLD/IDSA/IAS-USA, 2014) Adding sofosbuvir (400 mg daily) to PEG-IFN and RBV increases response rates and markedly shortens therapy with no apparent additional adverse effects.
-The addition of simeprevir to PEG-IFN and RBV increases response rates but has inferior SVR rates to the other available regimens and requires a longer duration of PEG-IFN and RBV, which increases the risk of adverse events and thus is no longer recommended.
+(AASLD/IDSA/IAS-USA, 2014) Adding sofosbuvir (400 mg daily) to PEG-IFN and RBV increases SVR rates and markedly shortens therapy with no apparent additional adverse effects.
+The addition of simeprevir to PEG-IFN and RBV increases response rates but has inferior SVR rates compared with SVR rates of other available regimens and requires a longer duration of PEG-IFN and RBV therapy, which increases the risk of adverse events.
+Therefore, this treatment is no longer recommended.
 (Moreno, 2013b)

-Because of their limited activity against HCV genotype 4 in vitro and in vivo, boceprevir and telaprevir should not be used as therapy for patients with HCV genotype 4 infection.
+Because of their limited activity against HCV genotype 4 in vitro and in vivo, boceprevir and telaprevir should not be used to treat patients with HCV genotype 4 infection.

 Few data are available to help guide decision making for patients infected with HCV genotype 5 or 6.
 Thus, for those patients for whom immediate treatment is required, the following recommendations have been drawn from available data.